-I’ll wrap up on Doris’ song with this last one : “It’s You or No One”.
-I chose it because it’s the firs time in the film she reveals to Peter her singing talent, and also because I love the little boy band that accompanies her.
+I’ll wrap up on Doris’ songs with this last one: “It’s You or No One”.
+I chose it because it’s the first time in the film she reveals to Peter her singing talent, and also because I love the little boy band that accompanies her.
 Their vocals are so lovely.

 I’ve talked a lot about the songs in Romance on the High Seas (it’s a musical after all!), but I also have to explore the cast in depth.

 This is the film that made me discover Jack Carson.
 I had previously seen him in some other ones, but never really noticed him before I watched Romances on the High Seas.
-I can officially say that he is one of my favourite character actors.
-What I like the most about him is his great chemistry with Doris Day and also his facial expressions.
+He is now officially one of my favourite character actors.
+What I like the most about him is his great chemistry with Doris Day and his facial expressions.
 Those are just so unforgettable and make me laugh out loud every time.
-One of the best examples is [spoiler] when he’s on the plane going back to New-York but realize he has arrived to Rio instead.
+One of the best examples is [spoiler] when he’s on the plane going back to New-York but realizes he has arrived to Rio instead.
 A very surprised look! [end of spoiler]

-Doris Day too has some great facial expressions in this film.
+Doris Day too makes some great facial expressions in this film.
 My favourite one is when she sees Oscar arriving on the boat in South America.
 Of course, she runs away.
 As I previously mentioned it, that was Doris Day’s first film.
-She was able to prove us that she wasn’t only a great singer, but that she had a great acting potential.
-She certainly has a contagious smile as Georgia Garrett and a great sense of comedy.
-As it was her first role, it was hard to say at the time if she could excel in other genres, but we later got the proof she could thanks to films like The Man Who Knew Too Much.
+She proved she wasn’t only a great singer, but that she had a lot of potential as an actress.
+She certainly had a contagious smile as Georgia Garrett and a great sense of comedy.
+As it was her first role, it was hard to say at the time if she could excel in other genres, but we later got the proof she could thank to films like The Man Who Knew Too Much.
 About her performance in her first film, the magazine Variety said “A charming and talented newcomer… Miss Day is a winner, any way you look at her!”
 So, she was on the right track!

 Romances on the High Seas also made me discover S.Z.
-Sakall, probably the most hilarious performer in this film.
-As uncle Lazlo Lazlo, he never seems to be there or say things at the right moment, which makes his character even funnier even more endearing.
-His mimics, his voices, his lines makes a very well composed character out of him.
-There’s a moment in the film where I always burst into laughter and it involves S.Z Sakall.
-It’s very simple: [spoiler] Michael is in Rio, looking for his wife, but he’s not sure the reception gave him the right room number: first time he gets here, Georgia is in the room, second time, it’s Oscar.
-He finally meets his wife on the third time.
-But he thinks she has cheated on him, so he opens the wardrobe and Oscar comes out of it first, and then Uncle Lazlo!
+Sakall, probably the most hilarious person in this film.
+As uncle Lazlo Lazlo, he never seems to be there or say things at the right moment, which makes his character even funnier and even more endearing.
+His mimics, his voices, his lines altogether create a well-composed character.
+There’s a moment in the film that always makes me burst into laughter and it involves this Hungarian-born character actor.
+It’s very simple: [spoiler] Michael is in Rio, looking for his wife, but he’s not sure the reception gave him the right room number.
+The first time he gets here, Georgia is in the room, the second time, it’s Oscar.
+He finally meets his wife the third time.
+But he thinks she has cheated on him, so he opens the wardrobe (thinking her lover might be hidden therE) and Oscar comes out of it first, and then Uncle Lazlo!
 Surprise!
 “Uncle Lazlo, what are you doing in the wardrobe??!” [end of spoiler].
-Really, I love this moment.
+I love this scene.

 Oscar Levant’s presence in the film is very interesting and adds a lot to its musical side.
 As we know, he wasn’t only an actor, but also a pianist and a composer.
 Doris got the voice, he got the instrument.
 As much as Jack Carson and Doris have a great acting chemistry, Oscar and Doris have a great musical one.

-Janis Paige and Don DeFore are interesting choices for the role of Mr and Mrs Kent.
-They do the job well, but their performances are not as much thrilling as the ones I’ve previously mentioned.
+Janis Paige and Don DeFore are interesting choices for the role of Mr. and Mrs. Kent.
+They do the job well, but their performances are not as thrilling as the ones I’ve previously discussed.
 We also have to notice the presence of Eric Blore as the ship doctor (who is sicker that his patient).
-A very smile part, but how can we forget him?
-That accent!
+It’s a very smile part, but how can we forget him?
+That voice!

-Of course, who says comedy says funny lines.
-The film is truffled by them from the beginning to the end.
-I talked about some of my favourite moments, now let’s take a look at some of my favourite quotes:
+Who says comedy says funny lines.
+The film is truffled with them from the beginning until the end.
+I talked about some of my favourite scenes, now let’s take a look at some of my favourite quotes:

 1- Michael Kent: Are you a good detective?